Increase your WiFi security using these protocols

 The table shows the security level while using different algorithms.

-In conclusion, the best you can do to reduce potential attacks to your WiFi connection is to avoid devices manufactured before 2006.
+In conclusion, the best you can do to reduce potential attacks to increase your WIFI security is to avoid devices manufactured before 2006.
+This will reduce the chances of attackers to find you WIFI connection a piece of cake.